aboyce/mongodb/Sharding.md

 #### Shard Key Strategy

 The choice of key affect performance, efficiency and scalability of a sharded cluster.
-It can even be a bottleneck on performant hardware and can affect the sharding strategy you cluster can use.
+It can even be a bottleneck on performant hardware and can affect the sharding strategy your cluster can use.

 The goal is a shard key whose values provide good write distribution: